 When it comes to financing your degree, one option is to ask your employer for assistance.
 While your employer may be willing to support you, many companies don’t have a formal policy for reimbursement, or if they do, it may be vague or not well communicated.

 However, many students can and do receive financial assistance from employers.

 Requesting Sponsorship Guidelines

-Look for any existing information on tuition reimbursement at your company—but don’t give up if you don’t find a formal policy.
+Look for any existing information on reimbursement at your company—but don’t give up if you don’t find a formal policy.
 Your company may offer financial compensation for professional development or training, and that may include Berkeley Public Health’s Online Program.

 You’ll likely need to approach and work with the person who makes these kind of financial decisions at your organization.
 If he or she doesn’t know you well, you’ll also want an advocate who can support your sponsorship request.